We've prepared five very inspiring examples on how to take your email campaign to the next level.

 Lesson learned: Creating an interactive challenge for your customers can increase your traffic.
 By using various social media and sharing options, there is a huge potential of the campaign spreading further than the initial recipient’s list.
 So not only you can receive new subscribers but you are able to rekindle the interest of the old ones.
 Adequately difficult tasks will get people talking and participating in order to resolve it - giving you more clicks and contacts.
 Too easy or too difficult, a campaign can flop - so remember to plan this carefully.

-Although all mentioned email campaign examples are different, they have a few common things that are the basis of any successful operation.
-Remember that personalization is the key to sending such emails.
+Although all mentioned the most successful email campaign examples are different, they have a few common things that are the basis of any successful operation.
+Remember that email personalization is the key to sending such emails.
 Using generic rules will not get you noticed in the inbox.
 It can also be harder for you to push your ideas through.
 Furthermore, all of those campaigns are following certain trends (like the ones we already covered here).
 Without knowing the current market tendencies, even the most creative campaign can go unnoticed.
 The above examples could give you an idea of how can you adapt those techniques in your campaigns to stay on top of your email marketing game.